cdervis/cppstat/README.md

 Alternatively, you can [submit a ticket](https://github.com/cdervis/cppstat/issues) for any incorrect or missing information, or feature ideas.

-If you are a toolchain or compiler vendor, feel free to request full editorial access.
+If you are a toolchain developer, feel free to request full editorial access.

 ---